Gradia-Ohjelmistokehitys-2023/olio-ohjelmointi-FacelessOwl/13_Interfaces/readme.md

 6. **Mantadory Enhancements:**
    - Add additional types of performers or properties/methods to your classes to extend the exercise.
+   - Add new interface named IPublish
+         ```csharp
+     interface IPublish
+     {
+        private List<string> _discoraphy
+        public List<string> Discoraphy{get}
+        void Publish(string name);
+     }
+     ```
+     -Singer class impelemnt both interfaces.
+Publish method adds new record to _discoraphy list.
+Test that singer object can publish new albums and you can print those to console.

 8. **Review and Reflect:**
    - Once you've completed the exercise, review your code and reflect on how interfaces helped in achieving polymorphism and code reusability.